 And it really is as simple as that – although it’s not easy at all.

 Even though we do that – most of us deal with life anyway.
-Even if it is a little bit on a surface.
+Even if it is a little bit on the surface.
 We may procrastinate, we may occasionally lie to ourselves, but better or worse – we do it.
 At least some of it.

-What you may often associate with this kind of ‘fear of present’ is procrastination or depression.
-First one – in short – having to do with the fear of failure – and sometimes – more often than you’d think – the underlying fear of SUCCESS.
-The latter – mostly feeling stuck in either the past or the paralyzing fear of what could happen.
-Both are intertwined as some kind of different kind of fruits of the same tree.
-Both have an underlying fear that“if I make a mistake, I will prove I’m worthless, I will be criticized and rejected which feels only right because that’s exactly what I deserve”.
+What you may often associate with this kind of ‘fear of present’ is anxiety, procrastination, or even depression.
+The first two – in short – usually have a lot to do with the fear of failure – and sometimes – more often than you’d think – the underlying fear of success.
+The latter – often means feeling stuck in either the past or the paralyzing fear of what could happen.
+Both are intertwined as different kinds of fruit of the same tree.
+Both have an underlying fear: “if I make a mistake, I will prove I’m worthless/ I will be criticized and rejected, which feels only right because that’s exactly what I deserve”.

-The truth is – because of this constant run from what’s scary or sad or disappointing there’s not much time left to experience what’s happening NOW.
-You will never be younger than today, your child will never go back to the phase that’s happening now… There will never be another sunset like this and the project you’ve been dreaming of – happening now – might most likely not be back in this shape or form – when/if you’re finally ready.
+The truth is – because of this constant run from what’s scary or sad or disappointing, there’s not much time left to experience what’s happening NOW.
+You will never be younger than today, your child will never go back to the phase that’s happening now… There will never be another sunset like this, and the project you’ve been dreaming of – happening now – might most likely not be back in this shape or form – when/if you’re finally ready.